Subscribe to our news letter

 Retail media's core value proposition rests on measurement: the ability to prove that an ad impression drove a product purchase.
 Closed-loop attribution connects ad exposure to in-store or online purchase within the same ecosystem, eliminating the guesswork inherent in traditional digital advertising.

 Match-type expansion is the highest-ROI yield lever most operators leave on the table.
 Retail media networks that ship only Exact-match keyword targeting capture a fraction of the demand that Phrase, Broad, and Contextual targeting can fill.
-The lift compounds: a network running Exact-only at $1M monthly ad revenue typically sees double-digit revenue and fill-rate gains by adding Phrase + Broad, with another step-up at full Contextual.
-The Osmos retail media revenue uplift calculator projects the specific revenue and fill-rate gain for your current ad revenue and match-type configuration — a 60-second sanity check before committing engineering effort to a match-type rollout.
+The lift compounds: a network running Exact-only at $1M monthly ad revenue typically sees double-digit revenue and fill-rate gains by adding Phrase and Broad, with another step-up at full Contextual.
+The Osmos retail media revenue uplift calculator projects the specific revenue and fill-rate gain for your current ad revenue and match-type configuration, a 60-second sanity check before committing engineering effort to a match-type rollout.

 Data Privacy and Compliance